raspiblitz/raspiblitz/dietpi/install_on_DietPi.md

 `ssh root@[IP-OF-DIETPI]`
 yes >
 password: `dietpi`

+At this point if the DietPi was not updated from 6.14 it does not manage to save settings going forward.
+Exit with CTRL + C and run
+`dietpi-update`
+update continue after the reboot.

 >Ok > Cancel > Cancel
 Search `fail2ban` > Space to select > Enter
 Search `openssh` > Space to select OpenSSH Client > Enter